robin9029/ReactSubjective/js.md

 ![Screenshot 2025-02-23 at 10 09 33 AM](https://github.com/user-attachments/assets/ebec0e86-788d-41d6-a34d-a50c7774607d)

 ### 53  how to inherit car.engine inside bus
+- what are different methods to create object
 ```
 let car = {
   engine: true